-We have written an article previously on the importance of energy saving – in the short term it is a great way to lower your energy bills, but it also helps protect you against future price rises too, as well as all of the positive environmental influences it has.
+We have written an article previously on the importance of energy saving – it is a great way to lower your energy bills, but it also helps protect you against future price rises too, as well as all of the positive environmental influences it has.

 The importance of loft insulation

-In this blog we are going to look at loft insulation – often considered the best energy saving solution due to the relative low cost of installation and the energy savings it produces.
+In this blog we are going to look at loft insulation – often considered the best energy saving solution due to the relative low cost of installation and the energy savings it produces: specifically by avoiding wasted heat loss and consequently reducing your heating bills.

 It is recommended, in building regs, that homes now have a layer of insulation 270 – 300mm thick in the loft space.
-If you don’t currently have anything in the loft space, installing insulation can lower your energy bills by as much as 35%.
-Obviously the actual energy savings will depend on how big the area of the loft space is, as well as the energy usage of the house, but we have seen energy savings of over £300 per year in some large properties!
+If you don’t currently have anything in the loft space, installing insulation can lower your heating bills by as much as 35%.
+Obviously the actual heating savings will depend on how big the area of the loft space is, as well as the heating requirements of the house, but we have seen savings of over £300 per year on heating bills in some large properties due to better insulation in their lofts.

 With the cost of materials only starting in the low £100’s, payback can be as a little as a year, so if you are planning on being in the house for longer, then it is a fantastic investment!